Harry Brabec, Humorist

 “Until we meet again . . . just remember . . . must we?”

 His favorite cartoons often related to his two passions: food and music.
-“Hagar the Horrible” was a favorite, and one he especially liked was where Hagar’s wife is questioning him about all the food he’s putting away.
+“Hagar the Horrible” was a favorite, and one he especially liked was where Hagar’s wife is questioning him about all the food he was putting away.